Jahia/jahia-spam-filtering/README.md

 - For non-authenticated users, if they send spam regularly and a certain limit is reached, their host/IP address will be blacklisted temporarily and the administrators will be notified.
 - A REST API allows administrators to view or purge the host blacklist.
+- By default, if a jnt:post node is responsible for creating a jnt:topic parent node and that the former contains spam, both the topic and the post will be marked as spam, making it easier to purge all the spam content by querying for the mixin.

 Disclaimer
 ----------